 The law specifies how a school is to determine the amount of Title IV financial aid a student earns if the student withdraws from school.
 The programs covered by this law are Unsubsidized Federal Direct Stafford Loans, Subsidized Federal Direct Stafford Loans, Federal Direct Parent Loans (PLUS), and Federal Pell Grants.
 The Return of Federal Title IV Funds Policy applies to any student who receives Title IV funding and withdraws.
 The official withdrawal process is defined as occurring when a student notifies, in written form, the Financial Aid Office of his or her intent to withdraw.
-The unofficial withdrawal process is defined as occurring when a student has not been in attendance at any academically related school event for fifteen (15) calendar days or does not return from an approved leave of absence.
+The date the institution determines an official withdrawal is the earlier of the date the student provides notification or fourteen (14) calendar days from the LDA.
+The unofficial withdrawal process is defined as occurring when a student has not been in attendance at any academically related school event for fourteen (14) calendar days or does not return from an approved leave of absence.
 Whether or not notification is given or whether or not the student begins the withdrawal process, the school will determine the date of withdrawal as the last date a student attended any academically related school event.
 The Return to Title IV formula determines the amount of Title IV funds a student has earned at the time the student ceases attendance and the amount of Title IV funds a student must return.
 This includes any money disbursed to the student as "personal living expenses."
 The amount of Title IV funds earned by a student is based on the amount of scheduled attendance by the student for that payment period.
 The amount of Title IV funds a student earns is a proportional calculation based on the amount of time the student is scheduled to attend school through 60 percent of the payment period.
 If a student ceases to attend school after 60 percent of the payment period, the student earns 100 percent of the Title IV funds.
 If the student withdraws the amount of Title IV aid the student has earned up to that point is determined by a specific formula.
 If a student received (or the school or parent received on behalf of the student) less assistance than the amount the student earned, the student may be able to receive the additional funds.
 If the student received more assistance than the student earned, the excess funds must be returned by the school and/or the student.